bramptonsouthwest/lego-robotics/README.md

 6. **Test and Refine:**
    - **Performance Testing:** Students will test both programs to ensure the driving base responds correctly to different colors and performs the desired actions.
 They will refine their programs based on the performance results, adjusting the conditions and actions as needed.

 By the end of this tutorial, students will gain a solid understanding of if statements and how to use them for conditional programming.
-They will learn how to create programs that make decisions based on sensor inputs, an essential skill for more complex driving baseics challenges.
+They will learn how to create programs that make decisions based on sensor inputs, an essential skill for more complex robotics challenges.

 ### BEG-09 - Maze 1